dragonflydb/documentation/docs/command-reference/search/ft.create.md

 <details open>
 <summary><b>Create index on JSON</b></summary>

-Index a JSON document using a JSON Path expression.
+Index a JSON document using a JSONPath expression.

 ``` bash
 dragonfly> FT.CREATE idx ON JSON SCHEMA $.title AS title TEXT $.categories AS categories TAG